-Andrew, the First Apostle « Catholic Insight
+Andrew, An Apostle for All Ages « Catholic Insight

-Today, the last day of November, is when we celebrate the first Apostle called, along with his brother, the first Pope.
-Andrew’s patronage includes Scotland, Russia, Ukraine and Greece, for reasons that are somewhat historically tenuous.
-But, as Belloc says, behind every legend, there is always some truth.
+A blessed feast of Saint Andrew to all our readers!
+Today, the last day of November, we celebrate the first Apostle called, along with his brother, the first Pope.
+It is quite close to my own heart, as Andrew’s patronage includes not only my native land of Scotland, but also Russia, Ukraine and Greece, for reasons that are somewhat historically tenuous.
+As Belloc says, behind every legend, there is always some truth.
+So we may pray for peace between at least two of the aforementioned.

-What we know of Andrew – whose name is Greek for ‘man’ or ‘manly’ – from the Gospels are from similar accounts in Matthew, chapter 4 and Mark 1, where he and his brother leave their nets ‘immediately’ (eutheos) upon being called by Christ.
+What we know of Andrew – whose name is Greek for ‘man’ – and we could use a few more of those – we take from the Gospels.
+There are similar accounts in Matthew, chapter 4 and Mark 1, where he and his brother leave their nets ‘immediately’ (eutheos) upon being called by Christ.
 There is, or should not be, a delay when Christ calls.

 As Saint John Chrysostom put it: